See where ICHA Ministries is active around the world spreading

 Sister Rachel Cutler, a young and single lady who had been born in Lesotho, went back to work among children there for the ICHA.
 Tragically, not long after she moved back to Lesotho, Rachel was taken to heaven in a vehicle accident on November 17, 2015.

-Sister Kayla Slayton was appointed in June of 2019 as ICHA’s missionary to Lesotho and arrived in
+Sister Kayla (Slayton) Peters was appointed in June of 2019 as ICHA’s missionary to Lesotho and arrived in

 and strengthening them.
-She stays busy ministering to the children of these churches — teaching
+They stay busy ministering to the children of these churches — teaching

 and feeding the children on a weekly basis.
-Her vision for the future is to help teach and train the
+Their vision for the future is to help teach and train the

 pastors and leaders of these churches.